niemtec/bluebook/content/Coffee.md

 > “Bitter invention of Satan”

 By #C17 coffee made its way to Europe and became popular across the continent.
 Some people reacted to this new beverage with suspicion or [[fear]] calling it “bitter invention of Satan”.
-See also [[five attempts to ban coffee]].
+See also [[Five Attempts to Ban Coffee]].

 The controversy was so great that Pope Clement VIII was asked to intervene.
 He decided to taste the beverage for himself before making a decision, and found the drink so satisfying that he gave it papal approval.